zulip/zulip-mobile/docs/howto/windows.md

 Linux) with the Windows file system, and using it to perform any commands while running a React Native app in the Android emulator on Windows.

+These instructions are **in beta** -- they haven't been tested by as wide a range of contributors as most of our developer documentation.
+If you're trying them, we would love to hear from you [in #mobile on chat.zulip.org][czo]!

+[czo]: ../../README.md#discussion

 ### What is WSL, and why use it?
 WSL is a feature in recent versions of Windows that allows it to run programs written and built for Linux -- with no change to the programs.